 Want to enrich your child’s enjoyment of math?

-It’s fun, it’s affordable, and it builds community.
+It’s fun, affordable, and it builds a healthy math community.

 Math Monday is a weekly drop-in lunchtime activity where students of all ages can get hands on with math games, puzzles and manipulatives that help build their math skills.

 Math Monday is a 100% volunteer-run activity that relies on the participation and financial support of parents and the PTA.
 Math Monday is open to students in grades K-5 of all abilities.
 At Math Monday, students have the opportunity to play physical (never screen-based) mathematical board games and puzzles.
 Unlike competitive math clubs, Math Monday is intended to reach all students at their own pace and is meant to complement monthly events like Math Circles and Family Math Night.

 For schools — Math Monday is a convenient, inexpensive, and flexible way to improve student math performance, and promote student and parent interest in math, without burdening teachers with more work.
 Because it is run by parents, it’s a great way for your PTA to support math, and give parents a way to participate in making math better for their kids.

 For parents — help your kids stay interested in math, volunteer to improve math for all students at your school, and bring home ideas for creating a math-positive culture at home.